Welcome to today's edition of the Rush 24-7 podcast.

 What was going on then?

-We were leading up to the midterm elections in November of 2002.
+We were leading up to the midterm elections.

-He didn't need another resolution to go to war in Iraq, but the Senate Democrats were reading the polling, and they and they found that the vast majority of the American people were with the President on this, vast majority, and they had not been on the right side of this, so they demanded the opportunity to debate another resolution.
+He didn't need another resolution to go to war in Iraq, but the Senate Democrats were reading the polling and they found that the vast majority of the American people were with the president on this, vast majority, and they had not been on the right side of this, so they demanded the opportunity to debate another resolution.

 And that started, I think, probably in August of 2002.

-I'd love to have you on my set.
+I'd love to have you on my side.

 Go ahead and debate it, you guys.

-The Senate Democrats debated it, and that's where the Kerry statement comes from, and this little bite played for uh Schumer that he made, and there was one all of them.
+The Senate Democrats debated it, and that's where the Kerry statement comes from, and this little bite played for Schumer that he made, and there was one, all of them.

-I mean, we we've we've given you the quotes verbally on this program.
+I mean, we've given you the quotes verbally on this program.

 And it was all because they were just trying to get elected in 2002.